elifesciences/builder/docs/master-server.md

 The process of re-mastering a minion roughly follows:

+* ensure new `aws.ec2.master_ip` value is shared with your team to avoid accidental regressions during migration
 * replace the value of `aws.ec2.master_ip` in the `context` data
 * refresh the `build_vars` with this new data
 * remove the old master server's public key from the minion